JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 A CI/CD job executed on an agent.
 Consists of one or more steps that can do any service task: compile, test, deploy, produce reports, and so on.

-The terms _build_ can refer to both the actual process of building and the result of building.
+The term _build_ can refer to both the actual process of building and the result of building.
 After the build process is triggered, it is put into the _[build queue](build-queue.md)_ and is started when there are agents available to run it.
 After the build is finished, the build agent sends _[build artifacts](build-artifact.md)_ to the server.

 </td></tr><tr>